Hard bounces and soft bounces

-Our system automatically blocks any attempt to send to an email address that has hard-bounced for a period of 7 days.
+Our system automatically blocks (for a period of 7 days) any attempt to send to an email address that has hard-bounced.
 This is an important policy: if we continually tried to send emails to hard bouncing email addresses, we would very quickly damage our reputation in the email community.
 After 7 days, the hard-bounced email address will be automatically unblocked and sending can resume.

 If you find a hard bounce that you think may work again, you can unblock it from the 'Reports > Bounces' page in your SMTP2GO control panel.

-Email addresses that have soft bounced are not blocked by our system, as soft bounces usually indicate a temporary issue that will self-resolve.
-Our servers will continue to try to send a soft bounced message until either the email goes through or a 'connection timed out' message is generated.
+Email addresses that have soft-bounced are not blocked by our system, as soft bounces usually indicate a temporary issue that can potentially self-resolve.